Score (1974 film): Plot

 In the mythical European city of Leisure, married couple Jack and Elvira have an ongoing bet regarding who can seduce whom.
 This comes up in the wake of a swinging night with a couple of tourists picked up via a newspaper ad.
-Elvira, a self-professed "sexual snob" has bet she can seduce newlywed Betsy, married to handsome marine biologist Eddie.
+Elvira, a self-professed "sexual snob", has bet she can seduce newlywed Betsy, married to handsome marine biologist Eddie.
 If she fails by midnight, then Jack gets to seduce Eddie.

 While Jack and Eddie go to work separately, Betsy comes round to visit her new friend Elvira.
-She's very intrigued by Elvira's open admission of her swinging lifestyle, including spouse-swapping and drugs.
+She is very intrigued by Elvira's open admission of her swinging lifestyle, including spouse-swapping and drugs.
 When Mike, the telephone repair man, arrives (Elvira had sabotaged the phone earlier just in hopes of a handsome man showing up), Betsy is fascinated and shocked as Elvira seduces him right before her eyes.
-She also admits that she's not really happy, especially after catching Eddie masturbating in the bathroom.
+She also admits that she is not really happy, especially after catching Eddie masturbating in the bathroom.
 But she says Elvira's actions are not for her, because at heart she is still a Catholic schoolgirl.
 Elvira tells a story about Jack, just before they were married, and how he said he would "climb aboard a porcupine" if he had a mind to.

 The two couples get together that night, and get slightly high on pot.
 Pulling out a trunk of costumes, they decide to play dress up.
 Jack dons a sailor's uniform while Betsy wears a very revealing modeling outfit.
 To Betsy's shock/titillation (and Jack's huge amusement), Elvira's costume is based on a nun's wimple, but with nothing underneath.
 They tease Eddie into putting on a cowboy outfit.